TachyonGun/minSAE/README.md

 If `wandb` is installed and configured, metrics (avg MSE, avg L1, avg active features, config, etc.) are logged under project **`minSAE`**.
 If `wandb` import or setup fails, the script will continue without error and skip logging.

-## TODO
+## TODO 🚧

-Still need to add evaluation scripts, such as maximum activating sequences and patches (showing a window including `w` patches to either side).
+Still need to add `evaluate.py`, such as maximum activating sequences and patches (showing a window including `w` patches to either side).
 I have only validated that the sparse autoencoder works by evaluating L1, average non-zero features per sample, and the evolution of the feature density histogram.

 Need to add an optimized dataloader and multi-GPU support, potentially run multiple parallel models at once to explore hyperparameters.